-Tutoring is available to all Howard Payne students through The Collegium.
-Schedules vary but are posted at the tutoring center, located on the 2nd floor of the library and on The Collegium website accessed through the University home page (www.hputx.edu) under "Current Students".
-Along with face-to-face peer tutoring, The Collegium also offers the ability to seek help online.
-Contact The Collegium at wmcneeley@hputx.edu to schedule a tutoring appointment.
+Tutoring is available to all Howard Payne students through the Center for Student Success.
+Schedules vary but are posted at the tutoring center, located on the 2nd floor of the library.
+Along with face-to-face peer tutoring, The Center for Student Success also offers the ability to seek help online.
+To schedule a tutoring appointment, contact Dr. Wendy McNeeley at wmcneeley@hputx.edu.